unknown3211/cmake-opengl-template2/README.md

 # cmake-opengl-template2

-Cmake Open GL Starter Template
+CMake Open GL Starter Template

+Very Easy To Use With Custom Functions Like OnStart, OnUpdate, OnShutdown Similar To How Game Engines Are Setup